deltachat/deltachat-pages/en/help.md

 ### Are messages marked with the mail icon exposed on the Internet? {#tls}

-If you are sending or receiving e-mail messages without end-to-end encryption (using a classic e-mail server), they are still protected from cell or cable companies who can not read or modify your e-mail messages.
+If you are sending or receiving email messages without end-to-end encryption (using a classic email server), they are still protected from cell or cable companies who can not read or modify your email messages.
-But both your and your recipient's e-mail providers may read, analyze or modify your messages, including any attachments.
+But both your and your recipient's email providers may read, analyze or modify your messages, including any attachments.

 Delta Chat by default uses strict
 [TLS encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security)
-which secures connections between your device and your e-mail provider.
+which secures connections between your device and your email provider.
 All of Delta Chat's TLS-handling has been independently [security audited](#security-audits).
-Moreover, the connection between your and the recipient's e-mail provider will typically be transport-encrypted as well.
+Moreover, the connection between your and the recipient's email provider will typically be transport-encrypted as well.
-If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced between e-mail providers in which case Delta Chat communications will never be exposed in cleartext to the Internet even if the message was not end-to-end encrypted.
+If the involved email servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced between email providers in which case Delta Chat communications will never be exposed in cleartext to the Internet even if the message was not end-to-end encrypted.